eth-brownie/brownie/docs/api-convert.rst

         >>> result['_minRating']
         1

-    When checking equality, ``ReturnValue`` objects ignore the type of container compared against.
+    When checking equality, :func:`ReturnValue <brownie.convert.datatypes.ReturnValue>` objects ignore the type of container compared against.
 Tuples and lists will both return ``True`` so long as they contain the same values.

     .. code-block:: python